You who dwell in the Shelter of the Most High,

 and fill him with My saving power.”

-Psalm 23 — A Psalm of trust for guidance, protection, abundance and rest.
+Psalm 23 is a Psalm of trust for guidance, protection, abundance and rest.

-This “Psalm of trust and confidence” in the Lord has been a favorite of God’s people for generations.
-It expresses assurance in God’s presence in the midst of adversity and evokes an image of our “Good Shepherd.”
+This “Psalm of trust and confidence” in the Lord has been a favorite of the People of God for generations.
+It expresses assurance in God’s omniscience in the midst of adversity and evokes an image of our “Good Shepherd.”
 It is often quoted as the most powerful Psalm for relaying the importance of integrity, trust in God, and the Lord’s shepherding care, guidance, goodness and eternal security.
-When we know God, we can rest assured that our needs will be taken care of … and we will find rest.
+When we know God, we can rest assured that our needs will be taken care of and we will find rest in our spirit.

 “The Lord is my Shepherd;